 Open Access Week

-Open Access Week (Open Access Week), a global event now entering its eighth year, is an opportunity for the academic and research community to continue to learn about the potential benefits of Open Access, to share what they’ve learned with colleagues, and to help inspire wider participation in helping to make Open Access a new norm in scholarship and research.
+Open Access Week is a global event and an opportunity for the academic and research community to learn about the potential benefits of Open Access, to share what they’ve learned with colleagues, and to help inspire wider participation in helping to make Open Access a new norm in scholarship and research.
+During OA Week the University of Tartu Library has been hosted different events and introduced Open Science services and initiatives.

 Join OpenAIRE for a series of webinars (and more) during Open Access Week 2019!